Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

 Finally, let $S(x,y,z)=(x+1,y+1,z+1)$, which commutes with $L$ and with every $T_i$ as $op\subset H_1\cap H_2\cap H_3$.
 Moreover $\langle S\rangle \cap G$ is trivial, since $G$ fixes $F$.
 Hence $E=\langle S,G\rangle\cong \langle S\rangle \times G$ is a direct product.
-Notice that $E$ preserves the standard cubulation of $\R^3$, as its generators do, and the action is proper and cocompact (as one can see by considering the plane $F$ and its translates by powers of $S$); therefore, by e.g. \cite[Remark 13.2]{HHS_I}, $E$ has a HHG structure coming from the action on $(\R^3,\frakS)$, where $\frakS$ consists of: \begin{itemize} \item the top element $S$; \item three elements for the coordinate planes, which are pairwise transverse; \item three elements for the coordinate lines, each of which is nested in the two planes it belongs and orthogonal to the third one. \end{itemize} It is easily seen that product regions in this structure coincide with the whole $\R^3$.
-Furthermore, since $\frakS$ is finite, the finite-index subgroup of $E$ that fixes $\frakS$ pointwise acts coboundedly on $\R^3$, and therefore on every product region.
-This proves that $E$ is a HHG with cobounded product regions, as required. \end{rem}
+Notice that $E$ preserves the standard cubulation of $\R^3$, as its generators do, and the action is proper and cocompact (as one can see by considering the plane $F$ and its translates by powers of $S$).
+By e.g. \cite[Remark 13.2]{HHS_I}, $E$ is a HHG, whose domain set consists of: \begin{itemize} \item the top element $S$; \item three elements for the coordinate planes, which are pairwise transverse; \item three elements for the coordinate lines, each of which is nested in the two planes it belongs and orthogonal to the third one. \end{itemize} In particular this structure has clean containers, as required. \end{rem}